-Church, Langdon, Lopp, Banet Law received overwhelming interest in our scholarships last year, as 146 enthusiastic applicants sought one of the two $500 awards to a college-bound high school student.
+Church, Langdon, Lopp, Banet Law continues to receive overwhelming interest in our scholarships.
+We offer two $500 awards to college-bound high school students.
 Indiana has many bright, caring, young people who not only want to better themselves, but also want to make their communities — and the world — a better place.
-Due to last year’s success, we are excited to be able to again offer a $500 scholarship focused on community involvement and a $500 scholarship focused on personal goals, to be awarded in August 2019.
+Due to last year’s success, we are excited to be able to again offer a $500 scholarship focused on community involvement and a $500 scholarship focused on personal goals.

 A Seat on the Board

 Many of our attorneys have taken a leadership role within various organizations in our community.
 Demonstrating just how deeply committed we are to making an in impact in our area.
 Roles are attorneys have taken on include:

 - Currently, Attorney Jason Lopp is a board member of the OSI Foundation.
 This is a supporting organization to One Southern Indiana, where he was a part of the Board of Directors for seven years.
 In addition, Jason was a former Chair of Metro United Way, Southern Indiana Campaign Committee and the former Chair of Rauch, Inc. and the Rauch Foundation, Inc..